trusted-locals/trusted-locals-backend/posts.md

 ## 1. /posts [GET]

-Does not require auth header.
+Does not require auth header. _But_, if there is one, the field `userCanVote` should be set to either true or false.

 ### required parameters: